Hub Items Archive - Homeschooling

 How To Choose GCSEs

-There are many different GCSE courses on offer when home schooling, and so choosing the right ones for you can seem like a maze to navigate.
-By having a clear understanding of what you want to pursue in your education and career, such as what GCSEs you need to be a lawyer, deciding how to choose your GCSE subjects becomes much easier.
+There are many different GCSE and IGCSE courses on offer when home schooling, and so choosing the right ones for you can seem like navigating a maze.
+It helps to have a clear understanding of what you want to do in your education and career, as this will guide you towards the GCSEs you need to be a lawyer, the GCSEs you need to become a vet or perhaps GCSEs needed to become a pilot.
+If this is the case, then the requirements make choosing your subjects much easier.
+If you have no idea what you want to do in future and at this stage many students don't, then make sure you have the core subjects and a wide variety of others so that you are not limited later.
 We have outlined the key things to consider when selecting your GCSEs at home.
 You can find the full selection of our courses here, including IGCSE options.

 More Information